sideris/putils/README.md

 The user needs to use this as a package for his benefit.

-To define the wanted function for integration one has to create a version of the interface Function:
+To define the wanted function (e.g. for integration) one has to create a version of the interface Function:

       new Function() {
         //you can add more than one double numbers; since it's an interface